 Physical Therapy in Gender-Affirming Care: Transgender Health

-This interactive, live webinar course is aimed at teaching physical therapists who already have skills in pelvic physical therapy how to expand those skills into working with people of all gender identities regarding medical or surgical aspects of transition.
-It would also be appropriate for any physical therapist who has an interest in better serving people who are gender diverse.
+This 16-hour hybrid course is appropriate for any physical rehabilitation professional, regardless of their specialty area, who has interest in better serving the people who are gender diverse.
+There is specific content aimed at teaching pelvic health therapist how to expand their skills for working with people of all gender identities.
 There will be particular education regarding gender affirming genital surgeries as well as discussion of other gender affirming surgeries and medical interventions that people transitioning might choose.

 - Understand societal and legal aspects of gender transition